Carpenter Career Information

-Almost one-third of carpenters work for themselves.3 So salary estimates don't necessarily reflect what all carpenters earn.
+According to the Occupational Outlook Handbook (OOH), over one-quarter of carpenters work for themselves.
+So salary estimates don't necessarily reflect what all carpenters earn.
 That's because self-employed individuals don't receive a normal paycheck.
 Instead, they make a profit on each job they complete.

-Hawaii, Illinois, Alaska, New Jersey, and New York are the highest-paying states for carpentry.2
+According to OES program data, Hawaii, Illinois, Alaska, New Jersey, and New York are the highest-paying states for carpentry.

 Society will always need buildings to be built, maintained, and repaired, making the carpentry and construction industry a vital one.
 With changes in the economy, employment opportunities tend to ebb and flow, but according to national estimates, the outlook is a positive one.

-The U.S. Department of Labor projects that employment of carpenters will grow by eight percent from 2018 to 2028, which could amount to an additional 80,000 jobs.3
+The OOH projects that employment of carpenters will grow by eight percent from 2018 to 2028, which could amount to an additional 80,000 jobs.

 Experience in the field can bring a variety of opportunities for advancement.
 By opting to work for a large contracting firm, you could eventually move up to a role in project management or administration, meaning you could prepare bids for large projects, coordinate on-site workflows, supervise sub-contracted trades, and more.